Skip to content

 Embedded Applicability: High

-• A zero-overhead abstraction; the compiler directly generates a null pointer value at compile time, producing the same instructions as 0 or NULL
+• A zero-overhead abstraction; the compiler directly generates a null pointer value, producing the same instructions as 0 or NULL.

-• Avoids overload ambiguity between integers and pointers in register manipulation functions (such as overloads for hardware registers)
+• Avoids ambiguity between integer and pointer overloads in register manipulation functions (e.g., overloads for hardware registers).

-• Behaves correctly in template metaprogramming (such as static assertions and type traits), whereas NULL and 0 would fail
+• Behaves correctly in template metaprogramming (e.g., static assertions, type traits), whereas NULL and 0 would fail.

-• Fully compatible with C-style low-level hardware manipulation code, allowing for a risk-free, gradual replacement
+• Fully compatible with C-style low-level hardware manipulation code, allowing for risk-free, gradual replacement.

 Compiler Support